The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 30. Can You Describe An Area in Which Our Company Could Improve?

-While startups and newer companies tend to ask this question frequently, hiring managers from all kinds of organisations appreciate fresh perspectives.
-Be prepared to share your ideas along with some practical advice to put them into action.
+While startups and newer companies tend to ask these job interview questions frequently, hiring managers from all kinds of organisations appreciate fresh perspectives.
+Be prepared to share your ideas along with some practical advice in job interviews to put them into action when answering this question.
 Carve a niche for yourself as you create a trajectory in which your skills and perspective are needed.

 31. What Do You See as the Greatest Challenges of this Position?

-Here the recruiter is asking the question to discover how you think and respond to a probing question to discover your suitability for the role.
+Here the recruiter is asking this common interview question to discover how you think and respond to a probing question to discover your suitability for the role.
 This is a good way to point the interviewer to your particular skill set and how you overcome challenges.

 32. What Questions Do You Have for Us?